 Black Friday and Cyber Monday aren’t the only days consumers can snag online deals.
 They can begin their shopping spree in July thanks to Amazon’s annual Prime Day.

-The event, which allows customers to take advantage of a plethora of discounts on a wide variety of popular items, takes place on July 10.
+The event, which allows customers to take advantage of a plethora of discounts on a wide variety of popular items, starts on July 16.

 Need some help sifting through the bargains?
 Here’s what you need to know about the huge sale.